Have questions about breastfeeding? Below are some frequently asked questions.

 Decisions around feeding your baby is a personal choice.
 Please check out our Make an Informed Decision resource to help you understand the options and decide what’s best for you and your baby.

 What are the risks associated with formula feeding?

 Commercial infant formula is produced in large manufacturing facilities where any undetected error in the formulation could put the baby’s health at risk.
 There is also the possibility of bacterial or chemical contamination during the production and packaging process.
 In both cases the manufacturer will seek to recall the product.
 Formula can also become contaminated during the preparation and storage in the home

 When can I start offering my baby solid food?

-At six months.
+It’s recommended that babies start with iron-rich foods to support their growth and development.
 Please see our Healthy Eating for Babies section for more information.